OpenNebula/docs/source/deployment/open_cloud_storage_setup/overview.rst

 Hypervisor Compatibility
 ================================================================================

-This chapter applies only to KVM.
+This chapter applies to KVM and LXD.

+.. note:: LXD Drivers only support Filesystem and Ceph

 Follow the :ref:`vCenter Storage <vcenter_ds>` section for a similar guide for vCenter.